woylie/let_me/README.md

 In general, authorization rules are based on the subject (usually the current user), the object on which the action is performed, and the action (verb).
-Expel does not make any assumptions on the authorization model or check implementation.
+LetMe does not make any assumptions on the authorization model or check implementation.

-The checks passed to `Expel.Policy.allow/1` reference functions in the check module (by default `__MODULE__.Checks`, so in the example `MyApp.Policy.Checks`).
+The checks passed to `LetMe.Policy.allow/1` reference functions in the check module (by default `__MODULE__.Checks`, so in the example `MyApp.Policy.Checks`).
 Each check function must take the subject, the object, and optionally an additional argument, and must return a boolean value.